There are two types of funding available to students from the USA:

 Students/applicants considering a private educational loan in order to fund their studies should investigate their eligibility for Federal Student Aid.
 Please see the Student Aid website for more information.

 For students who are not able to take out US Federal Loans or want additional loans they may be able to borrow from private lenders in the US.
-Historically, we have only worked with Sallie Mae.
+Historically, we have only worked with Sallie Mae Student Loans.
 However, this does not mean Sallie Mae are a preferred lender, we are willing to work with other lenders (where applicable).

 Veterans Affairs Funding